S1eepyOne/ai-password-guesser/README.md

 # AI Password Guesser

 ## Overview
-The AI Password Guesser is a web-based application that utilizes artificial intelligence techniques to guess a 5-character password using letters, numbers, and symbols.
+The AI Password Guesser is a web-based application that utilizes artificial intelligence techniques to guess a multi-character password using letters, numbers, and symbols.
 The application features a user-friendly interface that allows users to interact with the password guessing algorithm.

 ### Technical Architecture
 1. **Frontend**: